HansYolo43/GenShi/README.md

    We believe GPT will be useful for the random generation of stats and general randomness of our game.
 DALL- E will be useful for generating images of our randomised playable characters.

 2. Google
    https://developers.google.com/explorer-help

    We wanted to embed this in the user sign up/login part of our game.
+However this is not an api that requires focus for our problem domain and general idea.
+We just thought to add it as part of our plan in the future.
+Our project relies more on (1)